grimmer0125/d4c-queue/README.md

 Keep in mind that `decorators` and `Metadata` are JavaScript proposals and may vary in the future.

+#### Install reflect-metadata

+[reflect-metadata](https://www.npmjs.com/package/reflect-metadata) is used to ensure the consistent implementation behavior of `Metadata`. https://github.com/microsoft/tsyringe mentions the the list of `polyfill for the Reflect API`, besides reflect-metadata.
+After `yarn add reflect-metadata`/`npm install reflect-metadata`, put `import 'reflect-metadata'` only once in your code.

+#### TypeScript users

-For TypeScript users, modify your tsconfig.json to include the following settings
+Modify your tsconfig.json to include the following settings

 ```
 {